Namit Arora

 Namit Arora is an Indian author.

 Arora grew up in Gwalior.
 He is an alumnus of IIT Kharagpur.
 He obtained a master's degree in computer engineering from Louisiana.
 He cut short his career of almost 2 decades in the tech industry of Silicon Valley to return to India in 2013 to write books.

 Arora's book Indians: A Brief History of a Civilization has been translated into Hindi and Tamil, and was longlisted for the 2022 Karwaan Book Award.
 He is an Indian author.
-A web-series based on the book, supported by a grant from the Raza Foundation and narrated by Arora himself, debuted recently on The Wire.
+A web-series based on the book, supported by a grant from the Raza Foundation and narrated by Arora himself, was published on The Wire in 2024.